juicy-orange/lineage2ts/README.md

 - login server where client verification and authorization is possible to allow player account interactions, supports H5 client
 - cli for static asset generation and data provisioning operations (datapack and geopack generation)
 - server-testing where programmatic verification of client-server behavior can be codified
-- proxy for programmatic MITM proxy, supporting multiple concurrent L2 clients
+- proxy for programmatic MITM proxy, supporting multiple concurrent L2 clients (Interlude or HighFive protocols)
 - desktop GUI for managing and interacting with Lineage2TS server infrastructure

 Project uses unique MMO testing: